nmcb/fpa-course-intro/README.md

 1. Waiting for source changes... (press enter to interrupt)
 ```

 The tests associated which each individual chapter are configured to be ignored.
 Remove the `@Ignore` annotation for the chapter you want to work on.
 Also, lots of the course is WIP, so expect parts to be commented out sometimes.
+Just play around and have fun.

 ---